What Does An HR Generalist Do, & How Can Small Businesses Profit

 Where Does an HR Generalist Fit In?

+In the world of HR, where does an HR Generalist stand compared to other roles?
 Is an HR manager at a higher level than an HR generalist?
-The answer is simple – For huge organizations, an HR generalist is usually found at the lowest level of the organizational hierarchy − HR managers are just above them in terms of position or job level.
+The answer is simple: For huge organizations, an HR generalist is usually found at the lowest level of the organizational hierarchy.
+HR managers are just above them in terms of position or job level.

 What Is the Role of an HR Generalist?